 The classic Tudor form is stately, timeless, and inviting.
 16201 Keystone is a perfect example of form and substance when it comes to the Tudor design.
 Much like the authentic Tudor specimens you might find in the Edina Country Club District, this luxury Lakeville home has authentic Old World Charm in spades.
 But the real Tudor love comes from the hand-crafted remodeling and high-end modern finishes that make it shine.

 A great way to appreciate the impact that historic preservation has had on the Edina Country Club Neighborhood is to look at a specific case study of a home.
 With this in mind, let's take a closer look at a great home on a great street, 4602 Drexel Avenue.

-Highlights from the latest luxury real estate news and lifestyle stories, including articles on on luxury and global real estate, art, collectibles and homes, from leading publications including Sotheby's International, Wall Street Journal, New York Times, Robb Report, Architectural Digest, and more.
+Highlights from the latest Minnesota, national, and international luxury real estate news and lifestyle stories, including articles on on luxury real estate, art, collectibles and homes, from leading publications including Sotheby's International, Mansion Global, Los Angeles Time, The Week and more.

 This advertisement appeared in July, 1935 in ‘The Crier’, the neighborhood publication for the Edina Country Club District.
 Thorpe Brothers, the original developers of Country Club, used this tag line: “To assist you and your friends in selecting a home of sound value."
 True words in 1935, and still true in 2015, some 91 years after the first home construction began in the Country Club District.